tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 ### get

-Takes an comma separated list of events with nested key paths and displays event information including values either in oneline or json format.
+Takes a comma separated list of events with nested key paths and displays event information including values either in oneline or json format.

  * `-e`, `--events`     comma separated list of events in the form of `<event1:key1>,<event2:key2:key3>`, use `:` to separate multiple keys for same event.
 Ex. `-e a.b.c:struct1/ra,x.y.z:struct2/dec:epoch`
  * `-o`, `--out`        output format, default is oneline